trilobiet/oapenmemomanager/README.md

 #### Writing main Python script

-The main Python script must always provide a `print` statement printing out the desired output as if it were sent to the console.
+The main Python script must always provide `print` statements printing out the desired output to the (Docker container) console.
 When the Taskrunner runs a task, output sent to the console by the script will be picked up by the Java container and processed further.

 So a typical script looks like this: